swcarpentry/DEPRECATED-boot-camps/sql/sql.md

     SELECT plot, species, sex, wgt, ROUND(wgt / 1000.0, 2) as "wgt_kg" FROM surveys;

+Please read the [SQLite Core functions reference](http://www.sqlite.org/lang_corefunc.html) if you are interested in seeing other functions which are available.

 Filtering
 ---------
 One of the most powerful features of a database is the ability to filter data –